Egor-Ignakhin/MVx-patterns-in-Unity/README.md

 # MVx-patterns-in-Unity
-I'll try to use some famous MVx patterns in the Unity engine.
+I'll try to use most famous MVx patterns in the Unity engine.